PEPE FANJUL JR.

 EXECUTIVE VICE PRESIDENT, FLORIDA CRYSTALS, WEST PALM BEACH

-Florida Crystals grows, processes and markets sugar through brands that include Domino, C&H, Redpath and Florida Crystals.
-With roots in the sugar industry in Cuba, the Fanjul family founded Florida Crystals in 1960 as a sugarcane farming and milling company in Palm Beach County.
-The family owns about 190,000 acres in Florida and 240,000 acres in the Dominican Republic, where it also owns Casa de Campo, a luxury hotel.
+The Fanjul family, which has roots in the sugar industry in Cuba, founded Florida Crystals in 1960 as a sugar cane farming and milling company in Palm Beach County.
+Today, the family owns about 190,000 acres in Florida and more than 200,000 acres in the Dominican Republic, where it also owns Casa de Campo, a luxury hotel.
 Florida Crystals brands include Domino, C&H, Redpath and Florida Crystals.
 In recent years, the company has expanded its real estate holdings, including the purchase of Waterfront Clematis, an office and retail complex in West Palm Beach.
 It also operates the country’s largest biomass power plant.